Documenting your Research with Census Events

 2. Type in a plain text version of the transcribed notes into the new record.

 Census records are usually in the form of a table of names and data.
-If you have some familiarity with editing html content, you can use GEDitCOM II's advanced feature that allows html content in notes.
+If you have some familiarity with editing html content, you can use GEDitCOM II's (and GEDitCOM's) advanced feature that allows html content in notes.
 It is a great way to display a table and can even provide hyperlinks from the notes to each individual in the census.
-Furthermore, GEDitCOM II provides some tools to help in entering the html content.
+Furthermore, several tools are provided to help in entering the html content.
 Here is the process:

 2. Change the initial "New Notes" text to the name for the census such as "1900 US Census for Gerngross Family"